mc68-net/disx/USAGE.md

 See the "Invocation" section above for information on the `.sym` and `.equ` files in which labels are stored.

+Labels entered using `:l` etc. will always be converted to upper case, but lower-case found in the `.sym` file is preserved, so you can edit it afterwards to set the case as you see fit.

 #### Comment and Miscellaneous Commands

     l      Toggle a pre-instruction blank line before this code/data line.